Manufacturing

 Raw Materials Inventory Turnover Formula

-Raw Material Turnover Ratio = Cost of Goods Sold (COGS) / Average Raw Materials Inventory
+Raw Material Turnover Ratio = Cost Of Goods Sold (COGS) / Average Raw Materials Inventory

 Average Raw Materials Inventory = (Ending Materials Inventory Purchases + Beginning Raw Materials Inventory) / 2